 How do we know the Cato statistics are genuine?

-All the data used by the Cato Institute is publicly verifiable by anyone because we limit our findings to media reports of police misconduct, publish each report on a publicly available news feed via Twitter, and then publish a finalized list of reports in conjunction with each statistical report.
+All the data used by the Cato Institute is publicly verifiable by anyone because we limit our findings to media reports of police misconduct, publish each report on a publicly available news feed via Twitter, and then publish a finalized list of reports.

 Isn’t there a drawback to only using media reports as a source for statistical analysis?